 To successfully operate a net zero energy building, occupants must be engaged and knowledgeable about the building's net zero elements and functions.
-A behavior change program

-&lt;sup>7 For additional information see the FEMP O&M Best Practices guide at: http://energy.gov/eere/femp/downloads/operations-and-maintenance-best-practices-guide can be an effective approach to training occupants on key net zero features of the buildings.
-A behavior change program integrates technology, policy, and behavior into the day-to-day operations of a building.
-Example elements of a behavior change program for encouraging energy conservation and efficiency include:
+A behavior change program can be an effective approach to training occupants on key net zero features of the buildings.
+A behavior change program integrates technology, policy, and behavior into the day-to-day operations of a building.11 Example elements of a behavior change program for encouraging energy conservation and efficiency include: